Deploy Wispr Flow via MDM

 Jamf Pro

-Deploy PPPC profile: Configuration Profiles > Upload > select the
+Deploy the PPPC profile: Configuration Profiles → Upload → select

-.mobileconfig.Update by uploading a new PKG and creating a new policy, or use Patch Management.
+wispr-flow-accessibility.mobileconfig(unzipped).Update by uploading a new PKG and creating a new policy, or use Patch Management.

 Kandji